Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Daily Routine Shifts

-- Exercise in the cool morning hours — this is non-negotiable in summer
+- Exercise in the cool morning hours.
+Non-negotiable in summer.

 - Switch Abhyanga oil to coconut oil (cooling) from sesame (warming)